5rabbits/gaspar-pdf/README.md

 # Gaspar

-Convert PDF tables into HTML / Json / Xml / CSV files without losing text.
+Parses PDF tables into HTML / Json / Xml / CSV files without losing text.
 This gem uses pdf-table-extract to do the conversion.

 ## Installation